servicepilot/TDSLink-NBA_for_zOS/Install.md

             ALU nbauser DFLTGRP(nbagrp) NOPASWORD OMVS(UID(nnn))
           /*

+> **Note:**
+>  - The `nnn` wildcard must be replaced by the Group ID and the User ID you chose.
+> - The `nbagrp` and `nbauser` wildcards must be replaced by the NBA for z/OS Free Edition Group and User name you chose.
+> - The `racfadmuser` wildcard must be replaced by the RACF owner user.

    2. [if required by installation]

       Authorize NBA for z/OS to access the files defined in the start procedure.